Riga Castle: 2013 fire incident

 The Riga agency of State Fire and Rescue Service gathered all resources available, including aid from the Jūrmala fire department.
 The military police Corporal Alvis Brūveris lowered the Latvian flag in the castle, to be raised back on Friday by the senior military policeman First Class Officer Aldis Dortāns.
-Latvian President Andris Bērziņš described the fire as a "national disaster" during a morning visit to inspect the damage.
+Latvian President Andris Bērziņš described the fire as a "national tragedy" during a morning visit to inspect the damage.